 For a long time, I was a huge proponent of shared hosting.
 I simply couldn’t justify the added cost of using a managed host — especially when I was capable of managing things myself.

-Then about 18 months ago, I decided that I was tired of dealing with websites and WordPress backends that loaded moderately fast one day and dreadfully slow the next; I was tired of endless emails warning me that a malicious file had been intercepted or that an up to date website had been hacked and requires fixing.
+But eventually, I decided that I was tired of dealing with websites and WordPress backends that loaded moderately fast one day and dreadfully slow the next; I was tired of endless emails warning me that a malicious file had been intercepted or that an up to date website had been hacked and requires fixing.